roman-milk/roman-milk.github.io/taking-jasmine-walker.md

  Simultaneously, a sexual miracle occurred as Jasmine's orgasm triggered and she screamed, "I'm coooooooooming tooooooooooo, Mistress."

  Both girl's shook, quaked and writhed as they had the biggest, most explosive, most body chilling, earth shaking orgasms of their lives.
 They collapsed onto their backs and allowed the pure ecstasy of the orgasm to flow through them.
 Dana, eyes closed, couldn't believe she had seduced and dommed the Jasmine Walker.
 Jasmine, meanwhile, couldn't believe she had achieved multiple orgasms after years of trying, the second orgasm hitting her with even more intensity than the first.
 Silence, other than heavy breathing, continued for a few minutes as both women recovered from a sexual experience like no other.
-Report_Story #4